 An establishment is categorized by its economic organization, legal organization, industrial classification, employment size, and geographic location.

-Legal Organization refers to the legal form of the economic entity that owns the establishment.
-This provides the legal basis for ownership.
+Legal Organization refers to the legal form of the economic entity which owns the establishment.
 An establishment may be single proprietorship; partnership; government corporation; stock corporation; non-stock, non-profit corporation; and cooperative.

 Industrial classification of an economic unit was determined by the activity from which it derives its major income or revenue.
 The 2009 PSIC was utilized to classify economic units according to their economic activities.